7 Growth industries if you are Considering Starting a Business

 It goes without saying that starting or buying a business during a recession may not be the smartest thing to do.
 However, history would suggest you are wrong.
 Some of our strongest and most successful companies started during a recession.
 For example, Hewlett Packard started out of a garage during the Great Depression.

 If you’ve decided to start or buy your own business one of the best strategies would be to choose an industry that’s performing well in spite of the recession.
-An analysis of data by Sageworks’ found seven industries that are experiencing growth despite the recession.
+An analysis of data by Sageworks’ found seven industries that are experiencing growth anyway.

 These seven industries are as follows.